Open Policy Agent (OPA)

 Next Steps

-Now that you’ve see how to configure a basic policy with OPA, you can go further down the rabbit hole of policies, or check out some of the other security features in Gloo Edge.
+Now that you know how to configure a basic policy with OPA, you can continue learning about policies, or check out some of the other security features in Gloo Edge.

-Or you might want to learn more about the various features available to Routes on a Virtual Service in our Traffic Management guides.
+You might also want to learn about the various features available to Routes on a Virtual Service in the Traffic Management guides.